-These results continue the trend of above median values, a trend which had generally been maintained since the implementation of the 400 L/s residual flow (Figure 5), probably reflecting the effects of improved habitat provided by the increased residual flow downstream of the weir.
+These results, which are not significantly below median, continue the trend of above median values, a trend which had generally been maintained since the implementation of the 400 L/s residual flow (Figure 5), probably reflecting the effects of improved habitat provided by the increased residual flow downstream of the weir.
 This site had previously been affected by iron-oxide smothering of the substrate, which had been a feature of the habitat and survey results prior to the release of the increased residual flow.
 The current survey did not note any such smothering.

-The dominant taxa at this site included two 'highly sensitive' taxa (mayfly (Deleatidium and Nesameletus)), four 'moderately sensitive' taxa (elmid beetles, dobsonfly (Archichauliodes), and caddisfly (Hydrobiosis and Pycnocentrodes)) and four 'tolerant' taxa (snails (Potamopyrgus), net spinning caddisfly (Hydropsyche-Aoteapsyche) and midge larvae (orthoclads and tanytarsids), similar to the number of taxa recorded in abundance in the previous survey.
-Similar to sites 2 upstream, the numerical dominance of 'moderately sensitive' taxa resulted in the moderate SQMCI_s score of 7.1 units at site 5, which was 2.6 units higher than the median for this site, a very significant improvement (Stark, 1998).
+The dominant taxa at this site included one 'highly sensitive' taxon (mayfly (Deleatidium)), five 'moderately sensitive' taxa (elmid beetles, dobsonfly (Archichauliodes), caddisfly (Hydrobiosis and Pycnocentrodes), and cranefly (Aphrophila)) and four 'tolerant' taxa (worms (Oligochaeta), net spinning caddisfly (Hydropsyche-Aoteapsyche) and midge larvae (orthoclads and tanytarsids)), similar to the number of taxa recorded in abundance in the previous survey.
+Similar to sites 2 upstream, the numerical dominance of 'moderately sensitive' taxa resulted in the moderate SQMCIs score of 5.6 units at site 5, which was significant 1.1 unit higher than the median for this site (Stark, 1998).
 This is a good result, reflecting the relatively frequent flushing flows that preceded this survey.